Wave Goodbye To Negativity – Welcome Positivity

 Using aroma to elicit a mood

-In order to feel more positive as we head into the darker autumn months, harness the power of aroma to elicit the sort of feelings you desire.
+In order to feel more positive as we are now in the darker autumn months, harness the power of aroma to elicit the sort of feelings you desire.
 Essential oils really can help you to change your mind.

 Relaxation – Certain essential oils are renowned for imbuing a sense of relaxation.
 Lavender is one of the most well known but there are other alternatives, such as clary sage, bergamot, roman chamomile, neroli, and ylang ylang essential oil.

 Happiness – Lemon essential oil is brilliant for rejuvenation and breeding feelings of good cheer.
 Indeed, most fresh citrus scents are, including bergamot, sweet orange, grapefruit, and lime.
 Rosemary is also a natural stimulant and is great for boosting mood, while creating a sense of alertness.